LakeinLove/Mage-The-Awakening/Character Mechanics/Skills/Social/Socialise.md

 ### Professional (2 dot)

-- At this level of Socialize, the character can gracefully blend into just about any social situation
+- At this level of Socialise, the character can gracefully blend into just about any social situation

 ### Experienced (3 dot)